AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 * **Observations:** Normalizing the volume change the display of the dataset.
 The spike in volume (red graph) is probably due to the discovery of NVDA by the _**retail traders**_ and other slower investors like the banks etc.
 ##

-### **Visualization of Market Trend With Moving Averages Crossovers:**
+### **Visualization of Market Trend With Moving Averages**
 ![image](https://github.com/user-attachments/assets/8fe76c2b-9a95-40b6-9d27-31d90bb48763)
-fig 8: Moving Average Crossover:
+fig 5: Finding Market Trend with Moving Average Crossover:
 * **Observation:** This graph shows the _**Bullish Market Trend**_ whereby Close > SMA50 > SMA200 as shown in the plot.

 ##
 ### **Portfolio Daily Returns:**
 ![image](https://github.com/user-attachments/assets/97c8e6f7-d8db-4d5f-92cf-b56040f06d90)

-fig 5: Stocks Daily Returns Ranges:
+fig 6: Stocks Daily Returns Ranges:
 * **Observations:** Highly volatile stocks have a much wider price ranges than less volatile stocks. eg NVDA has a price range from -20 to +20 plus, giving it a possible price range of above $40 low to highest. majority of the stocks have about $-5 to $5 daily price fluctuations from high to low.
 This probably explains why its so very difficult for _**Day Traders**_ to make consistent profits in the long run.

 ![image](https://github.com/user-attachments/assets/e9fda4a0-a50d-4724-ad15-ab7ab82a1619)